Dan McKee: Early career

 McKee was an officer of McKee Brothers, a heating, air conditioning, and home heating oil delivery business his grandfather founded.
 He also ran a health and fitness business for more than 30 years.

 During his time on the Cumberland, Rhode Island Town Council (1992–1998), McKee was also a basketball coach.

 McKee served six terms as Cumberland's mayor.

 McKee has been a member of the board of directors of the Boys and Girls Club of Cumberland-Lincoln for over 25 years, serving as past president of the executive board and chair of the endowment committee.

 Lieutenant governor of Rhode Island

-In 2013, McKee announced his candidacy for Rhode island lieutenant governor, defeating Secretary of State of Rhode Island Ralph Mollis and State Representative Frank Ferri in the Democratic primary.
-In the general election, he defeated Republican Catherine Terry Taylor, a legislative aide and speechwriter for U.S. Senators John Chafee and Lincoln Chafee, with 54.3% of the vote.
+In 2013, McKee announced his candidacy for lieutenant governor of Rhode Island.
+He defeated Secretary of State of Rhode Island Ralph Mollis and State Representative Frank Ferri in the Democratic primary.
+In the general election, he defeated Republican nominee Catherine Terry Taylor, a legislative aide and speechwriter for U.S. senators John Chafee and Lincoln Chafee, with 54.3% of the vote.
 He was reelected in 2018.

-On January 7, 2021, President-elect Joe Biden selected then-Rhode Island Governor Gina Raimondo as Secretary of Commerce.
+On January 7, 2021, President-elect Joe Biden selected then-Rhode Island governor Gina Raimondo as Secretary of Commerce.
 Since McKee was next in line of succession, he became governor once Raimondo was confirmed by the United States Senate on March 2, 2021.

 In February 2021, McKee began to form a COVID-19 advisory board.
 He had criticized the Raimondo administration over a slow COVID-19 vaccine rollout.